wprashed/data-extractor/readme.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Support

-If you encounter any issues or have questions, please reach out via the [issue tracker](#) or contact the developer.

----

-### Notes

-- **Customization**: Feel free to modify sections according to your specific needs or additional features.
-- **Formatting**: When you save the README file, ensure it is named `README.md` for Markdown formatting to render correctly on platforms like GitHub or the Chrome Web Store.
-- **Additional Links**: You can add links to an issue tracker, license file, or any documentation that might be useful for users.

-This README will help users understand your extension's purpose, installation, and usage effectively.
-Let me know if you need any further adjustments!